International Normalized Ratio

 and the lab measures the time in seconds that it takes to clot.

-Your provider may also order these tests if he or she is concerned about your liver
+Your provider may also order these tests if they are concerned about your liver function

 What do my test results mean?